-Example Three: Person A takes out car finance, then changes the name on the V5 document to Person B. Person A is paying the finance, but Person B keeps and drives the car.
+John wants to help his son Tom, get his first car.
+John takes out car finance, then changes the name on the V5 document.
+John is paying the finance, but Tom owns and drives the car.

-This is one of the most common forms of fronting, and often happens either with parents who buy a car for their child or with couples where one partner earns more than the other so can afford a more expensive finance agreement.
-In these situations, the correct thing to do is to take out an application with a guarantor or a joint application.
+This is one of the most common forms of fronting, and often occurs when parents look to buy a car for their child, or between couples where one partner earns more than the other so can afford a more expensive finance agreement.

 Both options are perfectly legal as you are known to the lender at the start of the contract, and most importantly they have your details if they need to contact you.